dansmyers/HonorsThesisGuide/README.md

 ### Placement of the Literature Review

-In theses and dissertations, it's traditional to place the Literature Review right after the Introduction, before the original content.
+In theses and dissertations, it's traditional to place the Literature Review right after the Introduction, before the presentation of your new research.
 In many CS papers, however, the review often comes *after* the main body of the paper, before the conclusion.
-This placement allows the authors to present their original ideas first, then connect them back to the broader literature.
+This placement allows the authors to present their original ideas first, then place them in the context of the broader literature.

 ## Tips for Writing Individual Sections

 ### Abstract

-Your document should include an Abstract before the Introduction, which gives a one-paragraph summary of the entire paper.
+Your document should include an Abstract before the Introduction, giving a one-paragraph summary of the entire paper.
 Write it last.

 ### Writing the Introduction

-*This section is influenced by Karen Kelsky's grant-writing template.*
+*This section is influenced by Karen Kelsky's grant writing template.*

 The Introduction section establishes the main idea for the entire paper.
 A reader should finish the introduction knowing